tm686/Host-Header-Bypass/README.md

 If you encounter an error message like this:
 ![alt text](image.png)

-One way to bypass this is by editing the Host header in your request.
+One way to bypass this is by editing the Host header in your request and replacing it with the values below.

 ## Local Host filters